Isn’t it about time my beloved Jenny got her own MIDI interface?

 - Build a 4051-based multiplexer/demultiplexer board with 32 analog/digital inputs and 32 outputs for full MIDI control of the instrument.

 - Prepare the software for full parameter control and presets, allowing MIDI CC control of any of the 32 output values of the demultiplexer.
 EEPROM presets allow you to store and recall sounds.

 After that, it’s legwork – every single of Jenny’s 24 dials has to be modded for Teensy control.
 It’s up to you if you need each and every of Jenny’s controls midified – but if you spend the time and effort, it should be no problem now.

 The final result is a JEN SX-1000 keeping its vintage appearance and sound but partially or fully controllable via MIDI – and with some small but useful enhancements like Legato, Autotune.

 A full conversion would also allow to do future expansions in software – additional envelope generators and LFOs are thinkable, without complicating the simple machine too much.
 Think of it: A second LFO, and its influence on VCO, PWM, and VCF, could be controlled by using the original LFO controls with a Shift button.

-- V2.0: A Teensy-based MIDI Controller (Donnerstag, 14.
-September 2017; Schlagworte: Arduino, Launchpad Pro, Midi, MIDI Controller, MIDI Merge, Pitch Bend, Teensy)
+- V2.0: A Teensy-based MIDI Controller (Thursday, 14.
+September 2017; Schlagworte: Arduino, Launchpad Pro, Midi, MIDI Controller, MIDI Merge, OLED, OLED library, Pitch Bend, scale2x, Teensy)